It’s refreshing to see that the number of small businesses in the UK is steadily rising, reaching 5.9 million at the start of 2019.

 You will charge your customers at the standard 20 per cent rate of VAT, which means that you must add 20 per cent to your sales invoice values and then keep this amount aside from what your customers pay you.

-You will then be able to reclaim any VAT you have paid on business-related purchases and expenses and you must pay the net amount of the two – VAT on sales less VAT on expenses – over to HMRC.
+You will then be able to reclaim any VAT you have paid on business-related purchases and expenses and you must pay the net amount of the two over to HMRC.
 VAT returns and payments are due on a quarterly basis.

-Income tax and national insurance needs to be calculated, deducted from the gross wages and salaries of your staff and paid over to HMRC on their behalf.
+Income tax and national insurance need to be calculated, deducted from the gross wages and salaries of your staff and paid over to HMRC on their behalf.

 This is a monthly payment that’s deducted from your employee’s gross salaries, meaning that there’s no cost to your business.